qor/qor/example/tutorial/bookstore/README.md

     	Name string
     }

-All qor models "inherit" from `gorm.model`. (see https://github.com/jinzhu/gorm).
+All QOR models "inherit" from `gorm.model`. (see https://github.com/jinzhu/gorm).
 Our author model for now only has a `Name`.
 Ignore `publish.Status` and `l10n.Locale` for now - we will address these in later parts of the tutorial.